Cosmic Odyssey (comics): Book Three: Decisions

 In Book Three: Decisions, Lightray and Starfire receive word about Xanshi while caring for the injured Adam Strange.
-Lightray leaves Starfire with Adam to search for the ALA.
+Lightray leaves Starfire with Adam to search for the Anti-Life Aspect.
 Starfire then discovers an "oily substance" which attacks her.
 Lightray, finding nothing in his search, returns to find Starfire unconscious along with Adam Strange.
-Lightray is attacked by the "oily substance" which turns out to be the ALA.
+Lightray is attacked by the "oily substance" which turns out to be the Aspect.
 He is knocked out just as Starfire wakes up.
-Starfire takes both men to safety and confronts the ALA.
-Lightray wakes up and sees an unconscious Starfire in the grip of the ALA and 14 seconds remaining on the countdown.
-At three seconds Starfire, who was feigning injury, suddenly flies up and grabs Lightray while the fiery flight emission she produces ignites the ALA, blowing it and the bomb up before it had a chance to arm itself.
-While outside, the three heroes notice the ALA, in its pure form, flying into space.
-Meanwhile on Thanagar, Superman and Orion split up to go after the ALA.
+Starfire takes both men to safety and confronts the Aspect.
+Lightray wakes up and sees an unconscious Starfire in the grip of the Aspect and 14 seconds remaining on the countdown.
+Starfire, who was feigning injury, suddenly flies up and grabs Lightray while the fiery flight emission she produces ignites the Aspect, blowing it and the bomb up before it had a chance to arm itself.
+While outside, the three heroes notice the Aspect flying into space.
+Meanwhile on Thanagar, Superman and Orion split up to go after the Aspect.
 Orion will proceed ahead and keep the Thanagarians busy while Superman burrows beneath the ground in order to sneak in.
-Superman finds the bomb, but is attacked by a gigantic robot that the ALA is using as a host.
-Superman defeats the ALA and returns to the surface expecting to find hundreds of Thanagarians "waking up".
-Instead, he finds hundreds, possibly thousands dead... at the hands of Orion, who claims that he had to do it on order for Superman to fight the ALA without distraction.
+Superman finds the bomb, but is attacked by a gigantic robot that the Aspect is using as a host.
+Superman defeats the Aspect and returns to the surface expecting to find hundreds of Thanagarians "waking up".
+Instead, he finds that Orion has killed hundreds, possibly thousands, of Thanagarians for Superman to fight the Aspect without distraction.
 Superman hits Orion, knocking him off his Astro-Harness.
-Orion returns to New Genesis; Superman remains on Thanagar to bury the dead.
+Orion returns to New Genesis, while Superman remains on Thanagar to bury the dead.
 Back on Earth, Batman and Forager arrive in Moosejaw, Arizona.
-Forager suspects that the ALA will be using a dead Gotham City police officer as a host, but Batman disagrees.
-He ran into a Parademon a while back in the Gotham sewers and believes the ALA will be inhabiting its body.
-Back on New Genesis, Darkseid is losing faith in the heroes’ abilities to conquer the four ALA’s.
+Forager suspects that the Aspect will be using a dead Gotham City police officer as a host, but Batman disagrees.
+He ran into a Parademon a while back in the Gotham sewers and believes the Aspect will be inhabiting its body.
+Back on New Genesis, Darkseid is losing faith in the heroes' abilities to conquer the four Aspects.
 He tells Highfather that the time is now to attack it head on.
 While Highfather is contemplating Darkseid's plan, someone appears and has been reading Highfather's mind.
-He tells Highfather that he knows how to win the battle with the ALE: let Darkseid have his way.
-Darkseid then reveals a portion of his plan to Etrigan and the Demon reluctantly agrees to help him, thinking he will save the galaxy.
+He tells Highfather that he knows how to win the battle with the Anti-Life Equation: let Darkseid have his way.
+Darkseid then reveals a portion of his plan to Etrigan, who reluctantly agrees, thinking he will save the galaxy.
 John Stewart, the Martian Manhunter and Orion arrive back to New Genesis and are greeted by Highfather.
-John Stewart walks away, torn up inside by his failure at Xanshi.
-Highfather tells J’onn to keep an eye on him.
+John walks away, torn up inside by his failure at Xanshi.
+Highfather tells J'onn to keep an eye on him.
 Meanwhile, Darkseid has connected a device to himself and Etrigan that will allow Darkseid to manipulate Etrigan's powers.
-He flips a switch, they become one for an instant and then they are both moved into the ALE’s dimension, where they find the ALE waiting for them.
-The unknown person who appeared to Highfather reappears as Orion and Highfather find that Darkseid and Etrigan have left to attack the ALE.
+He flips a switch and they are both moved into the Equation's dimension, where they find it waiting for them.
+The unknown person who appeared to Highfather reappears as Orion and Highfather find that Darkseid and Etrigan have left to attack the Equation.
 This unknown man tells them that they can still win, but they must join him in order to do it.